opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/dataset_of_datasets.rst

    This connector should be use with much caution because it can give visibility to private data.

-The Dataset of datasets connector allows to create an index of the datasets of an OpenDataSoft domain, optionally with all their related metadata and analytics, in the form of a dataset.
+The Dataset of datasets connector allows to create an index of the datasets of an Opendatasoft domain, optionally with all their related metadata and analytics, in the form of a dataset.

 Creation
 --------